Class HashMultimap<K,V>

 multimap.
 Concurrent read operations will work correctly.
 To allow concurrent

-update operations, wrap your multimap with a call to Multimaps#synchronizedSetMultimap
+update operations, wrap your multimap with a call to Multimaps#synchronizedSetMultimap.

 - Since: